April-Taylor/NLP-Qualifications-Project/SETUP.md

 - `GitHubToken` – your GitHub Personal Access Token
 - `wandb` – (optional) Weights & Biases key
 - `UMLS` – (optional) UMLS API key
+- `HF_TOKEN` - (optional) HF Token

+⚠️ Make sure you have created these API tokens on their respective platforms and added them via the Colab Secrets UI (🔑 icon on the left sidebar → Add new secret).
+This is required for proper setup.

+💡 You must also:
+- Have a GitHub account and pre-created repository
+- Use the same GitHub repo name in the USER INPUT section
+- Place your working notebooks into the `/notebooks` subfolder of the Colab Google Drive project path:
+  `/content/drive/MyDrive/ColabRepos/<REPO_NAME>/notebooks`
+  to ensure they are included in the Git versioning and pushed to GitHub

 ## 🧪 Recommended Folder Structure